-We’re just going to say it: fungus gnats are a nuisance, especially inside the house.
+We’re just going to say it: fungus gnats are a nuisance, especially on houseplants.
 These small flies can infest your indoor plant’s potting mix, feeding (and thriving) off the fungi and organic matter in the soil.
 Left untreated, they’ll eventually chew on the rotting roots of your plant – in other words, you want to take action as soon as you can.

-If you’ve noticed dark, tiny flies hovering near your plants (or light sources), we recommend by starting here:
+If you’ve noticed dark, tiny flies hovering near your houseplants (or light sources), we recommend by starting here:

 Soil and Water Management